Omnichannel Fulfillment vs. Multichannel Fulfillment

 • Choose a fulfillment company whose warehouses have national fulfillment capability.
 That means warehouse locations that can reach every corner of the U.S. in two days or less.

-• Work with a 3PL that deals with products like yours.
+• When you outsource omnichannel fulfillment, look for a 3PL that deals with products like yours.
 If you sell clothing, choose a company that ships for other clothing brands.
-If you sell bikes, go with a fulfillment center experienced at shipping bikes.
-That expertise will ensure that all your orders are packaged well to arrive in perfect condition.
+If you sell bikes, go with an omnichannel order fulfillment center experienced at shipping bikes.
+That inventory management expertise will ensure that all customer orders are packaged well to arrive in perfect condition.

-• To build your brand, choose a company that offers high-quality services and fulfillment guarantees.
+• To build your brand, choose a company that offers high-quality inventory management and omnichannel order fulfillment services and fulfillment guarantees.

-Omnichannel fulfillment is a terrific way to improve your supply chain operations if you incorporate the omnichannel philosophy.
-Consider ways that every element of your supply chain, from manufacturing through order delivery, can enhance your brand and improve the customer experience.
+Omnichannel fulfillment centers are a terrific way to improve your supply chain operations if you incorporate the omnichannel philosophy.
+Consider ways that supply chain management, from manufacturing and inventory visibility to order delivery, can enhance your brand and improve customer satisfaction and the customer experience.

 Focus on inventory management

-Increased visibility into your inventory is one of the most significant benefits of a unified fulfillment strategy, so use this to your advantage.
-Omnichannel fulfillment makes it easier to adopt lean inventory management, saving you money and increasing your profit margins.
+Increased inventory visibility is one of the most significant benefits of a unified order fulfillment strategy, so use this to your advantage.
+When you outsource omnichannel fulfillment, it makes it easier to adopt lean inventory management, saving you money and increasing your profit margins across multiple selling channels.

 omnichannel fulfillment